grimme-lab/qc2-teaching/doc/intro.rst

 done by starting a terminal-emulator, which is called **shell** or **terminal**.
 On the machines you are using there should be a quick start icon directly on the desktop.
-By clicking on this icon, a window is opened which allows you to communicate with the PC in a command line mode.
+By clicking on this icon, a window is opened which allows you to communicate with the PC in a command-line mode.

 Shell in a nutshell
 -------------------